 -

-Connect the formatted flash drive to your machine.
-Once connected, Disk Drill should automatically detect it—no extra steps required.
+Connect the formatted flash drive to your computer, then open Disk Drill.
+Once connected, Disk Drill should automatically detect it.

 -